c-toolbox/C-Play/README.md

 # Build on Windows

-- Use [Craft Guide](./help/CRAFT_INSTALLS.md) to install all dependencies for the UI, from Qt5, KF5 libs.
+- Use [Craft Guide](./docs/guides/build/dependencies/CRAFT_INSTALLS.md) to install all dependencies for the UI, from Qt5, KF5 libs.

-- Use the [Build FFMPEG and MPV Guide](./help/BUILD_FFMPEG_AND_MPV.md) guide to build FFmpeg and MPV with JACK+portaudio support.
+- Use the [Build FFMPEG and MPV Guide](./docs/guides/build/dependencies/BUILD_MPV_AND_FFMPEG.md) guide to build FFmpeg and MPV with JACK+portaudio support.

 - Configure C-Play with CMake.

-- Build in Qt-Creator for good QML overview, or use Visual Studio.
+- Build in Visual Studio 2022 or in Qt-Creator for good QML overview.